- You may need to create a website quickly for an event, a marketing campaign or proof of concept.

 Your draft website can be used to host an explainer video/s, show processes, offer evidence of research and development, or introduce the team and expertise around the business concept.

-You follow the Lean Startup Methodology and need a minimal viable product.
+2. You follow the Lean Startup Methodology and need a minimum viable product

 Sometimes in starting a business you neither have the time or resources to complete research and development of your market and wish to use your first website as a testing tool and gather expression of interest.